Covering Climate Now: BU ISE Sustainability & Climate Experts

 As the major Boston-area university to join Covering Climate Now, Boston University (BU) is connecting news outlets from around the world with our academic researchers, educators, and practitioners to support media reporting on the climate crisis.

 At the BU Institute for Sustainable Energy (ISE), we are dedicated to meeting one of the great research challenges of our time – accelerating the global transition to sustainable, universally accessible energy systems.
-Our experts are committed media resources with extensive real-world experience that includes energy transition, climate finance, resilient and carbon-free cities, and other key UN Climate Action Summit action portfolio areas “recognized as having high potential to curb greenhouse gas emissions and increase global action on adaptation and resilience.”
+Our experts are committed media resources with extensive real-world experience that includes energy transition, climate finance, resilient and carbon-free cities, and other key UN Climate Action priorities “recognized as having high potential to curb greenhouse gas emissions and increase global action on adaptation and resilience.”

 6 Covering Climate Now story angles + expert interview sources:

 - How does climate “trend” and go viral?

 This is not a change, it’s a crisis – words matter.
 What words and approaches work (and don’t) to accelerate impactful public engagement on climate solutions?
 Drawing on established principles of climate change communications and behavioral science, The 51 Percent Project (based at ISE) is tackling this communications challenge as the majority of Americans are now concerned or alarmed about climate change, but not necessarily doing anything about it.
 ISE expert: Sarah Finnie Robinson, founder, The 51 Percent Project

 - How will the energy systems of the world decarbonize?